Proxy Requests

 The proxyConfigs array contains objects that define a proxy configuration with the following properties:

-• host: the host that receives your requests, including domain and subdomains.
+• host: the origin host that receives your requests.

-• path: the string used in your request paths to trigger proxying.
+• path: the name used in the request path to identify this proxy.

-To make a proxied request in your application code, follow this pattern when constructing your request paths: /mobify/proxy/<PROXY_PATH>.
+To make a proxy request in your application code, follow this pattern when building request paths: /mobify/proxy/<PROXY_PATH>.

-Let’s look at an example request that uses api as the <PROXY_PATH> value.
-By default, all projects created with PWA Kit come with a default configuration that associates the api path with the B2C Commerce API.
+Let’s look at an example request that uses api as the path value.
+By default, projects created with PWA Kit include proxy configuration that associates the api path with the B2C Commerce API.

-Whenever you change your proxy configuration during local development, you must restart your local development server for the changes to take effect.
+When you change proxy configuration during local development, you must restart your local development server for the changes to take effect.

 To configure proxies for a Managed Runtime environment using our web-based admin tool, follow these steps: